-On March 29, 2005, pesticide application within the Parks and Recreation Department was brought to the attention of the City Commission by concerned citizens.
-As a result, the City Commission directed Park and Recreation staff to begin development of a pesticide reduction plan for the city's parks.
-The commission also requested one high-profile park be selected and managed as pesticide-free.
-The park selected was Buford Watson, Jr. Park.
-In addition to Buford Watson, Jr. Park, 33 other lower profile city parks were also classified as pesticide-free.
-The next step taken was to eliminate category I and II pesticides from the Parks and Recreation's availability list allowing the purchase of only category III and IV pesticides.
-The availability list of pesticides was consolidated throughout the department and then made available to the public.
-A number of alternative products were also purchased to track their effectiveness and comparative costs.
-These were the initial steps taken at the request of the city commission to reduce pesticide use in city parks.
+On March 29, 2005, the City Commission, Lawrence Parks and Recreation Department and local citizens began development of a pesticide reduction plan for the city's parks.
+One high-profile park, Buford Watson, Jr. Park, was selected for management as pesticide-free.
+In addition to this park, 33 other lower profile city parks were also classified as pesticide-free.
+Simultaneously, Category I and II pesticides were eliminated from the Parks and Recreation's product list, allowing the purchase of only category III and IV pesticides.
+This product list of pesticides was consolidated throughout the department and made available to the public.
+A number of alternative products were also purchased and tracked for their effectiveness and comparative costs.
 In June 2007, a citizen group requested that the city commission make all remaining parks pesticide-free.

 In the course of the pilot program with Buford Watson, Jr. Park, it has been found that immediately shifting parks to pesticide-free is not a feasible solution when attempting to reduce pesticide use.
-This program helped staff gain a better understanding of the increased workload and necessary budget adjustments needed to maintain the city's park properties with a reduction in the use of pesticides.
-Initially, volunteers were used to assist with the added work load associated with the reduction of pesticides.
-Buford Watson, Jr. Park was maintained as pesticide-free for two years.
-In the two years of the program at Buford Watson, Jr. Park, volunteer hours dropped over 86%, from 73 hours in 2005 to 10 hours in 2006.
-As we continued to manage this property pesticide free, we've found that managing such a large high-profile area without budgetary assistance to compensate for the extra workload is challenging.
-This policy will propose a different method to achieve the goal set forth by the city commission to reduce pesticide application in city parks.
-Through research of other successful programs in municipalities such as Santa Barbara, San Francisco and Chicago, the City of Lawrence Parks and Recreation department has developed an Integrated Pest Management Policy that replicates those programs.
-Integrated Pest Management (IPM) is a system of controlling pests.
-The main focus of IPM is usually insect pests, but it includes weeds, diseases, and any other naturally occurring threats.
-IPM uses a combination of methods to maximize the effectiveness of control, while minimizing pesticide applications and the potential hazards associated with their use.
-Integrated Pest Management focuses on control of pests, not eradication.
-It is designed around five basic components: monitoring, action threshold levels, preventive cultural practices, biological controls, and chemical controls.
-When staff monitoring of a site has discovers a pest problem and determines it to be above the threshold level, IPM implements the use of biological control and cultural control practices as a first response to a pest problem, and chemical control as a last resort.
+While this program helped staff gain a better understanding of the increased workload it also highlighted necessary budget adjustments for maintaining park properties without the use of pesticides.
+Initially, local volunteers were used to assist with the added work load associated with the reduction of pesticides.
+Reliable volunteers can be a key component in assisting with an increased workload.
+A successful volunteer program requires volunteers to be available on a consistent basis.
+In the three years that Buford Watson, Jr. Park has been managed as pesticide-free, volunteer hours have diminished from 73 hours in 2005 to 20 hours in 2008.
+Continued management of this high-profile property as pesticide free without volunteers and budgetary assistance is challenging.

+The City of Lawrence Parks and Recreation Department has developed an Integrated Pest Management Policy that replicates programs from other municipalities to achieve the goals outlined by the Lawrence City Commission.
+Integrated Pest Management (IPM) is an ecological approach to pest management designed to prevent and control undesirable weeds, insects, fungi, and rodents.
+IPM relies on the use of site-specific information about environmental conditions and the dynamics of human characteristics and activities, as well as pest biology and behavior to prevent, resist, and control pests that interfere with the purpose and use of a particular site.
+When a pest has exceeded a predetermined threshold at a particular site, all appropriate pest control strategies are employed including cultural, biological, mechanical, and chemical controls as a last resort, within the guidelines of this policy.
+When staff monitoring of a site discovers a pest problem and determines it to be above the threshold level, IPM implements the use of biological and cultural control practices as a first response to a pest problem, and chemical control as a last resort.